launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var opts = {
   'env': "env_example" // String | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
 For example, setting env=production will restrict the returned configurations to just your production environment.
-  'summary': "summary_example", // String | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
+  'summary': true, // Boolean | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned.
-  'archived': "archived_example", // String | When set to 1, archived flags will be included in the list of flags returned.
+  'archived': true, // Boolean | When set to 1, archived flags will be included in the list of flags returned.
 By default, archived flags are not included in the list of flags.
   'tag': "tag_example" // String | Filter by tag.
 A tag can be used to group flags across projects.
 };